Katlego-Sekoele/BBD_Vac_Week_2023/README.md

 }
 ```

-NOTE: If a player has been eliminated their cone coordinates will be {-1, -1}
+NOTE: If a player has been eliminated, their cone coordinates will be $[-1, -1]$